dart-lang/site-shared/doc/writing-for-dart-and-flutter-websites.md

 image: 'https://dart.dev/path/to/sharing/image.png'
 ```

-[TODO: Check what the path should be.
-Changes made in [dart-lang/site-webdev#799](https://github.com/dart-lang/site-webdev/pull/799) use a relative path. site-www doesn't have any page-specific images, but [#319](https://github.com/dart-lang/site-www/pull/319) is the corresponding PR.]

 Use **toc: false** to remove a TOC from a page that would ordinarily have one.
 Use the value **true** to do the opposite.